florae123/taxi-simulator-lab/README.md

-# Bluemix Hands-on Lab for IoT: Creating a Taxi-Simulartor
+# Bluemix Hands-on Lab for IoT: Creating a Taxi-Simulator

-In this Lab you will create a **Taxi-Simulartor** for IoT.
+In this Lab you will create a **Taxi-Simulator** for IoT.
 This Taxi-Simulator will create **sample data** for a Data Analytics part, in one of the following Labs of a Hands-on Workshop.

 In the following image you can see the dependency of the two Labs.